snecola/qcfirst/README.md

 - courseManageInstructor.html
 - courseManageStudent.html
 #### Searching and adding new courses
 Students can search and enroll in new courses using an advanced search form or a search bar on the dashboard.
+They can also drop or swap courses.
+- courseSearch.html
+- dropCourse.html
+- swapCourse.html
 Instructors can edit or delete courses from the course view page and add new courses from their dashboard.
 - addNewCourse.html
-- courseSearch.html
 - editCourse.html